TexasDigitalLibrary/Vireo-vagrant/README.md

 These vagrants are to provision a virtual machine with Vireo and all its dependencies installed.
 Vireo will not be deployed in Tomcat, it will be manually started via maven spring-boot for development purposes.
 The vagrant will be running Vireo on port 9000, which must be available.
 The available operating systems for the guest virtual machine are all linux distributions; oracle, centos, and ubuntu.
 In order to develop using theses vagrants, please have the following prerequisites installed.

+> centos currently not working for Windows host machines

 Prerequisites
 -------------